Protect yourself from tech support scams

 How can I protect myself from tech support scams?

-• Never give remote access to your device in order to fix it.
-Only do so if you know it is a legitimate representative from the company you have requested support from.
+• Never give remote access to your device in order to fix it unless you are certain you are dealing with legitimate support that you contacted yourself.

-• Do not pay or give payment information in exchange for technical support.
-Tech companies will not call you and ask for payment to fix your device.
+• Do not pay or give payment information in exchange for unsolicited technical support.
+Tech companies will not call you out of the blue and demand payment to fix your device.

 If scammers call your phone

-• If you answer the phone and it’s a technical support scam, hang the phone up immediately and block the number.
+• If you answer the phone and it is a tech support scam, hang up immediately and block the number.

 • If you get a call from an unknown phone number, do not answer it.
-If the person leaves a voicemail, delete it.
+If the caller leaves a voicemail, do not call back using the number they left.
+Go to the company’s official website, app or billing statement and use the contact information listed there.

-• If you receive a technical support scam email, report it as spam and delete it.
+• If you receive a tech support scam email or text, report it as spam and delete it.

-• If you open the scam email, do not click on any of the links or pages and delete it immediately.
+• If you open the message, do not click any links, call any numbers or download any attachments.

 I gave personal information to a scammer…